-Beautiful green mosque, built by the Muslim Tatars who settled here at the end of the 17th century.
+This beautiful green mosque was built by the Muslim Tatars who settled here at the end of the 17th century.
 It's a rustic wooden construction, in many ways similar to old timber Christian churches.
 You'll find it hidden in a cluster of trees, set back from the main road.
 The mosque's modest interior, made entirely from pine, is divided into two rooms; the smaller one is designated for women, who (other than tourists) are not allowed into the main prayer hall.

 The latter, with carpets covering the floor, has a small recess in the wall, the mihrab, in the direction of Mecca.
 Next to it is the minbar, a pulpit from which the imam says prayers.
-The painted texts hanging on the walls, the Muhirs, are verses from the Quran.
+The painted texts hanging on the walls are verses from the Quran.